 FICO scores can be a mystery.
-FICO is the most popular credit scoring model used by most banks and they do not release how credit scores are calculated.
-But FICO does give some insight into the main components making up a credit score.
+FICO is the most popular credit scoring model used by 90% of banks.
+While the people over at FICO do not release exactly how credit scores are calculated – They do give some insight into the main components making up a FICO score.

 Below are 5 major factors that make a credit score: